AccordionGuy/HotSauces/article/article.md

 * Any method annotated with `@GetMapping()` responds to `GET` requests.
 If `@GetMapping()` takes a parameter, it means that it responds to requests whose endpoint begins with that parameter.
 Parameters in braces (`{` and `}`) are variable parameters.
 * Any method annotated with `@PostMapping()`, `@PutMapping()`, and `@DeleteMapping` is similar to methods, annotated with `@GetMapping()`, except that they respond to `POST`, `PUT`, and `DELETE` requests respectively.

+### Initializing the database

 You could run the app now and it would work, but since the database in in-memory and unitialized, you wouldn’t have any hot sauces to work with.
 Let’s add a class to load the database with some initial values.

-### Initializing the database
+Create a new file named **DataLoader.kt** in the **./src/main/kotlin/com/auth0/hotsauces/** directory:

 ```
 // ./src/main/kotlin/com/auth0/hotsauces/DataLoader.kt